x-actly/Eve-Online-Mining-Bot/README.md

 ## Display of Mouse Position
 The GUI application continuously displays the current mouse position on the screen.
 This can be helpful for accurately determining the coordinates for the positions mentioned above.

-## Cargo Loading Time Calculation
+## Mining Hold Loading Calculation
-The "Cargo Loading Time" refers to the time required to deplete the cargo volume in your mining ship using your mining laser rate.
+The "Mining Hold Loading Calculation" refers to the time required to deplete the cargo volume in your mining ship using your mining laser rate (Mining Yield).

-Assuming you are using a Venture with a cargo volume of 5000 m³ and two mining lasers, each with a mining rate of 1.5 m³ per second.
+Assuming you are using a Venture with a cargo volume of 5000 m³ and two mining lasers, each with a mining yield of 1.5 m³ per second.
 The calculation would be as follows:
 ```
-Cargo Loading Time = 5000 m³ / (2 * 1.5 m³/s) = 1666 seconds
+Mining Hold Loading Time = 5000 m³ / (2 * 1.5 m³/s) = 1666 seconds
 ```
 In this case, it would take approximately 1666 seconds to deplete the entire cargo volume.
-Enter the calculated "Belt Time" in seconds (without decimal places) into the corresponding field in the GUI to execute the mining bot according to your configuration.
+Set the mining hold and yield and the script automatically calculate the loading time for you.

 ## Notes
 This is an open-source project provided without any guarantees.
 Use it at your own risk.